 Electronics can be finicky.
-And that's readily evident now that manufacturers are trying to use a standard "one size fits all" cable connector with USB C. The Raspberry Pi 4 isn't immune, either: if you have one, you'll want to make sure you have a cable that works when it comes time to power the board.
-We've put a list together, and you can rest assured that any of these will get you up and running without any head-scratching over the power plug.
+That's readily evident now that manufacturers are trying to use a standard "one size fits all" cable connector with USB C. The Raspberry Pi 4 isn't immune, either: if you have one, you'll want to make sure you have a cable that works when it comes time to power the board.
+We've put a list together and you can rest assured that any of these will get you up and running without any head-scratching over the power plug.

-This cable will not only provide all the power your Raspberry Pi needs, but it looks good while doing it thanks to its bright red covering.
-Speaking of that covering, its double nylon braided and the connectors are welded to make this one of the toughest cables you can buy.
+This cable will not only provide all the power your Raspberry Pi needs but it'll look good doing it thanks to its bright red covering.
+Speaking of that covering, it's been designed to withstand over 25,000 bends and the connectors are welded to make this one of the toughest cables you can buy.

-Amazon always finds a way to provide a quality basic cable no matter what you're plugging in, and this time is no different.
+Amazon always finds a way to provide a quality basic cable no matter what you're plugging in and this time around is no different.
 If all you need is something to make the juice flow and aren't worried about toughness or data transfer, you can't go wrong with this cable.

 We don't know how Cable Matters can sell two high-quality USB C cables this cheap and we aren't going to question it — just appreciate it!
 What we do know is that for the price of one cable from other companies, you're getting two and they aren't cut-rate stuff.
 We love it.